-How can I get a handbook or application for post-primary certification?
+How can I get a handbook or application for post-primary certification and registration?

-The process for applying for certification in a post-primary discipline is easier than ever!
+The process for applying for certification and registration in a post-primary discipline is easier than ever!
 After logging into

-My ARRT Info and selecting the certification you're applying for, you can now complete, submit and pay for your
+My ARRT Info and selecting the certification and registration you're applying for, you can now complete, submit and pay for your

 applications electronically.
 Options are still available if you would prefer to pay by check, and those without access to My ARRT Info or who would